chenaciousD/blabla/content/posts/2017-18-08---Partnering with a leading telco to envision the future of its CX.md

 The frog team was comprised of interaction designers, visual designers, and strategists. **My role on the team included:**
 - Lead customer research and synthesis of findings
-- Generate customer journey framework
 - Generate brainstorming and ideation framework for new product/experience features
 - Business case validation for new concepts
 - Contribute to concepting and articulation of signature moments
 - Narrative creation and storyboarding for animated shorts
 - Lead client workshops and brainstorming sessions

 Our participatory design research process included speaking with 25 customers, visiting their homes to understand their painpoints and needs.
 We created several activites to help surface open conversation during our interviews.
-One activity included showing customers analogous experiences and asking them to draw parallels to their own experience.

 <img src="/media/AT&T-Research.jpg" alt="AGL" width="600"/>

 ## The Outcome

 A key insight from our customer research was the **lack of trust between consumers and the telco brand**.
 Consumers felt that they had a very adverserial relationship with the brand.
-We delivered a framework to rebuild trust with consumers, a set of experience principles, 80+ differentiated concepts and ideas aligned to this framework, and brought to life two high potential experiences through animated graphics with voiceovers (see below for example).
+We delivered a framework to rebuild trust with consumers, a set of experience principles, 80+ differentiated concepts aligned to this framework.

 ### A Framework & Service Principles for Building Trust